MatthewDavidBradshaw/JavaUtilities/README.md

 - `CallbackExecutor`: Executes a queue of Runnable tasks and delivers a callback when all tasks complete.
 - `FileFinder`: Recursively searches a file tree to find all files below a particular directory.
 - `IntChecker`: Checks that integers meet certain numeric conditions without boilerplate code.
-- `NullChecker`: Checks that argument are non-null without boilerplate code.
+- `NullChecker`: Checks that arguments are non-null without boilerplate code.
+Also provides a utility for checking the contents of a collection in one line.

 The library also contains the @Tested annotation which is useful for keeping track of which classes have been tested.